Navy Scholarships for Military Members and Their Families

 Going to college to further your professional career is a rewarding journey that can be costly, thankfully there are many resources out there for Navy families to utilize.
 There are scholarship opportunities for service members, dependent children, and military spouses.
 With the next school year fast approaching many opportunities for financial assistance are already underway.

 The Navy Reserve Officers Training Corps (Navy ROTC) Scholarship

-This program is done in conjunction with a normal college or university courses.
+This program is done in conjunction with normal college or university courses.

 The scholarship offers full tuition coverage, a $750 stipend for textbooks per academic year, and a monthly subsistence allowance based on the year of college.
 This scholarship opportunity is available for two-year, three-year, and four-year college degree programs.

 To be eligible for this scholarship opportunity you must qualify physically by the Marine Corps standards, have no criminal record, and possess a qualifying score on a college entrance exam.
-Visit their website to learn more or apple for the scholarship.
+Visit their website to learn more or to apply for the scholarship.

 Navy SEAL Foundation Scholarships